-When completed, Abernathy Greenway will be a welcome addition to the City’s public park system.
+When completed this summer, Abernathy Greenway will be a welcome addition to the City’s public park system.
 The original concept plan for the 20+ acre linear park, approved by City Council in September 2007 can be seen in the map above.
 The Greenway is under construction in coordination with Georgia Department of Transportation (GDOT)’s expansion of the Abernathy and Johnson Ferry Roads.
 Funding for the multi-million dollar project comes from a combination of federal, state, and city funds.

 For current information on the project, see the “News” section on this website.
 We’ll keep you abreast of developments and issues there.
 Sign up for our newsletter on our home page, send us a comment (see Contact Us).